frippz/frippz.se/about.md

 This site is just plain static HTML generated with the help of [Jekyll](http://jekyllrb.com/).
 Vector icons used on this site are provided by [icomoon.io](https://icomoon.io).
 Technology-wise, this site uses good old plain HTML5, CSS3 and, for the moment, fairly small amounts of unobtrusive JavaScript.

+### Encryption

 I'm also using encryption via SSL provided by [Let’s Encrypt](https://letsencrypt.org), a new certificate authority that is free, automated and open.
 If you’re looking to serve your content encrypted, but always balked at the difficulty and complexity issuing a certificate means, give them a go.
 They’re currently in open beta.

+### Statistics and tracking

+The only tracking I perform on this site is via the server logs.
+I have no tracking scripts installed and I doubt that I would ever install one either.
+I'm really not interested in what you have done in any greater detail, more than what pages you visit on _this site_, and possibly whether you came from a search engine or some other site.
+All of these things are all found through the server logs and there’s no need for any intrusive tracking scripts.
+Also, since those scripts can be blocked (or be asked not to track you, which one should respect) they aren’t very reliable.

 ## Getting in touch